Susa: Biblical texts

-Other religious texts
+Pseudepigrapha

 Susa is further mentioned in the Book of Jubilees (8:21 & 9:2) as one of the places within the inheritance of Shem and his eldest son Elam; and in 8:1, "Susan" is also named as the son (or daughter, in some translations) of Elam.

 Excavation history

 The site was examined in 1836 by Henry Rawlinson and then by A. H. Layard.

 In 1851, some modest excavation was done by William Loftus, accompanied by Fenwick Williams, who identified it as Susa.
-Among his finds was a jar containing a around 110 coins, the earliest of which was dated to 697-98 AD.
+Among his finds was a jar containing around 110 coins, the earliest of which was dated to 697-98 AD.

 In 1885 and 1886 Marcel-Auguste Dieulafoy and Jane Dieulafoy began the first French excavations, discovering glazed bricks, column bases, and capitals from the palace of the Achaemenid kings.
 However, they failed to identify mudbrick walls, which were then destroyed in the course of excavation.
 Almost all of the excavations at Susa, post-1885, were organized and authorized by the French government.

 In two treaties in 1894 and 1899, the French gained a monopoly on all archaeological excavations in Iran indefinitely.
 Jacques de Morgan, after visiting the site in 1891, conducted major excavations from 1897 until 1911.
 The excavations that were conducted in Susa brought many artistic and historical artifacts back to France.
 These artifacts filled multiple halls in the Museum of the Louvre throughout the late 1890s and early 1900s.
 De Morgan's most important work was the excavation of the Grande Tranchée in the Acropole mound, where he found the stele of Naram-Sin, a collection of Babylonian kudurrus (boundary stones), the stele bearing the Code of Hammurabi, an ornamented bronze table of snakes, the bronze statue of Queen Napir-Asu, and thousands of inscribed bricks.
 His finds showed Susa to be the most important center of Elamite civilization, which was effectively discovered by the French mission at Susa.

 Excavation efforts continued under Roland De Mecquenem until 1914, at the beginning of World War I. French work at Susa resumed after the war, led by De Mecquenem, continuing until World War II in 1940.
 To supplement the original publications of De Mecquenem the archives of his excavation have now been put online thanks to a grant from the Shelby White Levy Program.

 Roman Ghirshman took over direction of the French efforts in 1946, after the end of the war.
 Together with his wife Tania Ghirshman, he continued there until 1967.
 The Ghirshmans concentrated on excavating a single part of the site, the hectare sized Ville Royale, taking it all the way down to bare earth.
 The pottery found at the various levels enabled a stratigraphy to be developed for Susa.

 From 1969 until 1979 excavations were conducted under Jean Perrot.

 In 2019 the Susa salvage project was launched to counter the construction of a transportation underpass in the vicinity of the site.